pyinstaller/pyinstaller-hooks-contrib/README.md

 * [ ] All new Python files have [the appropriate copyright header](#add-the-copyright-header).
 * [ ] You have written a [news entry](#add-a-news-entry).
 * [ ] Your changes [satisfy the linter](#run-linter) (run `flake8`).
-* [ ] You have written tests (if possible), [pinned the test requirement](#pin-the-test-requirement) and linked to a successful CI build.
+* [ ] You have written tests (if possible) and [pinned the test requirement](#pin-the-test-requirement).

 ### Submit the pull request

-Once you've done all the above, go ahead and create a pull request.
+Once you've done all the above, run `git push --set-upstream origin hook-for-foo` then go ahead and create a pull request.
 If you're stuck doing any of the above steps, create a draft pull request and explain what's wrong - we'll sort you out...
 Feel free to copy/paste commit messages into the Github pull request title and description.
-If you have run CI/CD, please include a link to it in your description so that we can see that it works.
 If you've never done a pull request before, note that you can edit it simply by running `git push` again.
 No need to close the old one and start a new one.